cogentcore/core/docs/content/principles/index.md

 Interfaces go hand-in-hand with generated code: the boilerplate code that satisfies the interfaces is auto-generated as needed.

-The prototype here is [enums](https://github.com/goki/enums)
+The prototype here is [[enums]]

-# Repositories and packages should be small, focused, and minimal
+# Packages should be small, focused, and minimal

-Find the coherent chunks of functionality and encapsulate them in separate repositories, instead of creating sprawling mega-repos like `ki` was before.
+Find the coherent chunks of functionality and encapsulate them in separate packages, instead of creating sprawling mega-packages like `ki` was before.
 Now that we know all the functionality we need, we can think more carefully about how to package it.

-Try to make these repos as independent as possible -- don't have them depend on other goki infrastructure unless absolutely necessary, so that they can be used by anyone in an unencumbered way.
+Try to make these packages as independent as possible; don't have them depend on other infrastructure unless absolutely necessary, so that they can be used by anyone in an unencumbered way.

 This is what we look for, in considering whether to import a given package, so it is what we should provide.

 Examples:
-* [colors](https://github.com/goki/colors) -- pulled out of gi
+* [[colors]] pulled out of gi
-* [laser](https://github.com/goki/laser) -- pulled reflection stuff out of kit
+* [[laser]] pulled reflection stuff out of kit
-* [greasi](https://github.com/goki/greasi) separated from [grease](https://github.com/goki/grease) to keep grease free of gi dependency.
+* [[greasi]] separated from [[grease]] to keep grease free of gi dependency

 # Use function libraries instead of putting lots of methods on a type